entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 232; Castiello (2018), Character 232; Zhu Y. *et al*.
 (2022), Character 75; Brazeau *et al*.
 (2023), Character 237.

 > - The coding of *Eosteus* is -.
-This charactere is describing the ventral cover of the oralobranchial cavity in ostracoderms, coded ? in many jawed taxa.
+This character refers to the ventral cover of the oralobranchial cavity in ostracoderms, coded ? in many jawed taxa.

 74. Shape of median dorsal opening: (0) transverse slit-like; (1) oval-like (2); slender longitudinal oval.